ydu-sci/ReproduceHowDoesDrugFindTargetBindingSite/README.md

 c.
 GPU Desmond is tremendously faster than the CPU version.
 GPU is strongly recommended.

 d. jobcontrol command from schrodinger is useful for job control.

+e.
+When merging molecules and proteins in the Maestro, different substructure id and name of molecules should be used in the mol2 file.